ArtFlag/sphinxtechnicalwriting/source/sphinx/audience.rst

     Some more public text here.

-If you try to buid the output now, the text would not appear, so let's configure Sphinx to build the internal output in which the text must appear.
+If you try to build the output using ``make html``, the *internal* text would not appear, so let's configure Sphinx to build the internal output in which the text must appear.

 Building the internal version
 -----------------------------

 The Sphinx command line (``sphinx-build``) can take the ``-t`` argument that allows you to specify which tags should be taken into consideration during the build.

 #.
 Open the Makefile created by Sphinx in the root folder of the repository.
-It should look similar to the Makefile of the project used to build this website:
+It should look similar to the
+   Makefile of the project used to build this website:

    .. code-block:: guess